cmptrnb/Xray-examples/VLESS-XHTTP-Reality-steal-oneself/README.md

 If the secret path is incorrect, Xray sends the requests to Nginx listening on localhost port 8001.
 Nginx acts as a reverse proxy to serve up your camouflage content.

 You will need your own domain name for this scenario.
-The hostname of your VPS is given in the examples as your.server.hostname.
+The hostname of your VPS is given in the examples as `your.server.hostname`.

 The configuration files in this folder were forked from https://github.com/chika0801/Xray-examples.